Race to Witch Mountain: Critical response

 Review aggregation website Rotten Tomatoes reports a 41% rating based on 153 reviews, and an average rating of 5.1/10.
 The website's critical consensus reads: "Despite the best efforts of a talented cast, Race to Witch Mountain is a tepid reboot that lacks the magic of the original."
 On Metacritic, the film has a score of 52 out of 100, based on 28 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.
 Roger Ebert gave it two and half stars on four.

 Box office

-The film was a box office hit.
+The film was a modest box office hit.
 It became the first Disney film in 2009 to open at #1, grossing $24.4 million.
 The film went on to gross over $67 million at the North American domestic box office, and over $39 million internationally, for a worldwide total of $106 million.